yutendo0714/GP-ResLC/docs/research_priority.md

 to move the real serialized bpp versus perceptual-quality curve left/down against official pretrained GLC.

+Current decision after the 2026-06-30 review:

+- Keep the current rho/stage-entropy branch as the safety lead.
+- Do not restart from scratch.
+- Do not replace GLC with CoD, StableCodec, RDVQ, or another base codec.
+- Treat external 2025-2026 SOTA methods as implementation references, teachers, or entropy-coding design references, not as base-codec replacements.
+- Move the main research beyond rho/scale/quantization-width tuning.
+- The next highest-value mainline is stage-aware residual-variable coding with a serious residual entropy model, supported by safe-coarsening / residual-RDO teachers.

 ## Main Thesis

 GP-ResLC should be treated as a residual transmission allocation method on top of